 Customers nowadays respond to content that makes them feel something, even just a tiny laugh.
 If you can spark even a little joy from your audience while promoting your products, then your job is almost done!

-This extremely hilarious piece also shows that the company knows their audience, their pain points, and what kind of content makes them tic, weaving all those elements into a video that’s not only memorable and funny, but that also gets the job done in terms of product promotion.
+This extremely hilarious piece also shows that the company knows its audience, their pain points, and what kind of content makes them tick, weaving all those elements into a video that’s not only memorable and funny but also gets the job done in terms of product promotion.

-Some products can appeal to, and be enjoyed by a wide variety of audiences, which can make promotion difficult if you don’t embrace it.
+Some products can appeal to a wide variety of audiences, which can make promotion difficult if you don’t embrace it.
 Nintendo understands that insight perfectly and uses it to its advantage.
-That’s why this piece shows how all segments of their audience can enjoy their product, and do so in a variety of environments and situations.
+That’s why this piece shows how all segments of their audience can enjoy their product and do so in a variety of environments and situations.

 By portraying different demographics in your video in a way that makes sense, you can appeal to all your target customers with just one piece, as long as you are touching upon the aspects everyone would find appealing about your product.